AloysAugustin/scalr-server-plugins/README.rst

 ## Dependencies
-Scalr will need to install the virtualenv python module (doesn't add additional dependencies)
+Scalr will need to install the virtualenv python module (doesn't add additional dependencies) and to add conf/httpd.conf.erb at the end of the httpd.conf.erb used in the chef recipe

-/!\ Need to adjust directories in scalr_server_config before using